Symplocos pendula

+Symplocos pendula is a flowering plant in the family Symplocaceae.
+It is native to eastern and tropical Asia.

+Description

 Symplocos pendula grows as a tree up to 24 m tall, with a trunk diameter of up to 30 cm.
-Bark is dark brown.
-Its fragrant flowers feature a white, cream or pink corolla.
-Fruit is reddish green.
-Habitat is montane forests from 800 m to 3400 m altitude.
-S. pendula is found in Japan, China, Taiwan, Burma, Indochina, Malaysia and Indonesia.
+Its bark is dark brown.
+The fragrant flowers feature a white, cream or pink corolla.
+The fruit is reddish green.

+Distribution and habitat

+Symplocos pendula is native to Japan, China, Taiwan, India, Sri Lanka, Myanmar, Vietnam, Malaysia, Indonesia, the Philippines and New Guinea.
+Its habitat is montane forests from 800–3400 m altitude.